 As I entered the class, the visuals took my breath away.
 The class was huge, it was windy, and there were beautiful girls and handsome young boys—minus me.
 As a habit, I took the second last bench and I was just looking around at the lovely crowd that was one of the important reason I took admission in this college.

 On my front were these beautiful girls who were giggling at me.
 I was a shabby boy and hence the giggling was quite obvious and a regular thing.
-One beautiful girl in brown dress—top and short skirt—and spectacles on the face, introduced herself.
+One beautiful girl in a brown dress—top and short skirt—and spectacles on the face introduced herself.

 Hey, I am Monaaz.
 What’s your name?